This is the second in a series. The first article can be found here.

 The Greek lexicon by Arndt, Gingrich and Danker attributes this normal functioning of eis to Acts 2:38.
 After quoting the appropriate Greek phrase, it then explains, “for the forgiveness of sins, so that sins might be forgiven Mt 26:28; cf. Mk 1:4; Lk 3:3; Ac 2:38″ (p.
 229).

-However Julius Mantey dissented in his Greek grammar by claiming that while eis in Acts 2:38 “may mean for the purpose of remission of sins,” in this verse it could carry a casual or retroactive sense – because of.
+However Julius Mantey dissented in his Greek grammar by claiming that while eis in Acts 2:38 “may mean for the purpose of remission of sins,” in this verse it could carry a causal or retroactive sense – because of.
 To prove this is a legitimate possibility, he cited Matthew 12:41 where we find the men of Nineveh “repented eis preaching of Jonah.”

 He asked, “What led to their repentance?
 Of course, it was Jonah’s preaching” (p.
 104).
 His point is that they repented because of Jonah’s preaching, rather than repenting into his preaching.